Emmotes/ic_spoilers/docs/yorven.md

 # Changes

-Yorven will be a reworked champion in the The Great Modron March event on 14 May 2025 (guesstimated a week after event start potentially due to the Worst the Wait event augment).
+Yorven will be a reworked champion in the The Great Modron March event on 14 May 2025 (expected a week after event start due to the Worst the Wait event augment).

 Only abilities that have seen some changes will be displayed here - and be aware that there's a lot of guesswork involved.
 Some abilities may not have names - some may have the *wrong* names - or specialisations might not be marked as such - etc..
 Focus on the effect data itself.